ignacio/LuaNode/deps/stacktraceplus/README.md

 # StackTracePlus #

-StackTracePlus provides enhaced stack traces for Lua.
+StackTracePlus provides enhanced stack traces for Lua.

 StackTracePlus can be used as a replacement for debug.traceback.
 It gives detailed information about locals, tries to guess function names when they're not available, etc, so, instead of